tessgi/TessGiWebsite/content/pages/the-mission/science.md

 TESS is surveying stars with spectral types ranging from F5 to M5 to search for transiting exoplanets.
 Additional follow-up with ground- and space-based missions, including NASA's James Webb Space Telescope, will allow astronomers to study the atmospheres of many of these planets.
 The TESS legacy will be a catalog of the nearest and brightest main-sequence stars hosting transiting exoplanets.

 In addition to its search for exoplanets, TESS allows scientists from the wider community to request targets for astrophysics research on approximately 10,000 additional objects through each cycle of its Guest Investigator program.

+During the extended mission, TESS will shift toward being a community resource with no preferential science case.
+Almost all of the observing resources will be allocated through the Guest Investigator Program.

 ## The transit method